 Absolute advantage – definition and meaning

 Absolute Advantage is the most basic yardstick of economic performance.
-A country with absolute advantage can produce something at lower costs than another.
+A country with an absolute advantage can produce something at lower costs than another.
 That country requires fewer resources to produce the same number of goods as the other country needs.

 Panama, a tropical country, can produce bananas much more cheaply than Canada can.
 Canada would need expensive greenhouses.
 Panama has an absolute advantage over Canada regarding banana production.